-The Ehrismann House, a Western-style building steeped in history, stands on the hills of Yamate, Yokohama
+The Ehrismann Residence, a historic Western-style building located on the hills of Yamate, Yokohama

 Enter an artistic space!